These unique animals show the need to protect our ocean

 Beluga whales are ahead of their class

-Beluga whales are the only cetacean (a classification that includes whales, dolphins, and porpoises) that can turn their heads because their neck vertebrae are not fused.
+Beluga whales are one of the few cetaceans (a classification that includes whales, dolphins, and porpoises) that can turn their heads because their neck vertebrae are not fused.

 The ‘monster fish’ off Florida